MathStPierre/curbside-cordova/README.md

   });

   /**
-   * Start a trip tracking the user pickup of "UNIQUE_TRACK_TOKEN" to the site identified by the "SITE_ID".
-Call this
+   * Update userOnTheirWay parameter for all trips.
+Call this method * to explicitly tell the SDK that the user is on their way.
-   * method when the application thinks its appropriate to start tracking the user eg. Order is ready to be picked up at
+   *
-   * the site.
-This information is persisted across relaunch. toDate can be null.
+   * Note that you should use this method only when you know that the * user is on their way to the site, or to cancel the effect of the * previous call of this method.
    *
    * If an error occurs because of an invalid session state, permissions or authentication with the ARRIVE server,
-   * the callback will be informed with the reason as to why startTripToSiteWithIdentifier failed.
+   * the callback will be informed with the reason as to why updateAllTripsWithUserOnTheirWay failed.
    **/
-  Curbside.startTripToSiteWithIdentifierAndEta("SITE_ID", "UNIQUE_TRACK_TOKEN", fromDate, toDate, function(error){
+  Curbside.updateAllTripsWithUserOnTheirWay(userOnTheirWay, function(error){

   });